Graduate students in environmental science pursue coursework and research in a wide variety of areas, which include:

 A minimum of 3.0 GPA is required for admission into the environmental science graduate degree program.

-Candidates for the MS degree in environmental science have 2 options.
+Candidates for the MS degree in environmental science have 3 options.
 Option A requires 30 credit-hours including a thesis of 6 to 10 hours and a final oral examination including defense of the thesis.
 Option B requires 30 hours including a 3- or 4-hour special problem investigation in the specialization and a final examination.
 It does not require a thesis.
+Option C requires 30 credit hours of coursework.
+It does not require a thesis, special problem investigation, or final oral examination.

 The MS degree in environmental science requires an understanding of chemical, biological, and physical principles of environmental engineering processes, i.e., satisfactory completion of CE 770, CE 772, CE 773 and CE 774 or equivalent.